BKDaugherty/buddies/README.md

 ## Code Structure

 Here's a quick rundown of the structure of the application.
+I pulled most of the boilerplate from my [notes application which you can see here](https://github.com/BKDaugherty/notes)

 ### Entrypoint
 `src/main.rs` is the entry point of the application.
 There you'll find the parsing of command line arguments, us deciding which `Storage` we will use, initialization of the logger, request_handler, and webserver.